reagent-project/reagent-cookbook/sticky-footer/README.md

 user=> (run!)
 ```

 Open a browser and go to *localhost:8080*.
-You should see your reagent application with DataTables!
+You should see your reagent application!